-This proposed work is premised on the availability of product storage space in hospital sites based on the idea that products are supplied with regular (normally distributed) demands.
+This proposed work is premised on the availability of product storage space in hospital sites based on the idea that products are supplied with regular demands.
 On the contrary, products do assume highly dynamic and uncertain patterns in terms of demand needed at the hospital.

-Any model to determine the optimal stock level in hospitals should realize (or predict) changes to demands and take action to adjust policies or supplies accordingly.
+Any model to determine the optimal stock level in hospitals should be conscious of changes to demands and take appropriate action to adjust policies or supplies accordingly.

-Optimizing Sterilization Logistics.
-In other SCM design, (Albers et al. 2015)revealed the problem associated with the logistics process optimization in SCM is by making known the potential model to optimize the flow of sterile instruments.
-Flow of sterilized items takes place between the central sterilization service department (CSSD) and the operation theatres (OT) in hospitals.
+Optimizing Sterilization Logistics: In other SCM designs, Albers et al. (2015)revealed the problem associated with the logistics process optimization in SCM is by making known the potential model to optimize the flow of sterile instruments.
+Flow of sterilized items takes place at operation theatres (OT) in hospitals.
 In reality, the demand and consumption of sterilized items are determined by the number of planned and emergency surgeries.
-Sterile instruments are consumed in nets rather than individual items.
 Normally, sterile net includes items needed for a particular surgery.
-An effective logistic control principle applies to replenish immediately all items to the sterile storage area in OT and to process used items and return them to the storage area before the end of the day.
+An effective logistic control standard applies to replenish immediately all items to the sterile storage area in OT and to process used items and return them to the storage area before the end of the day.
 Since the CSSD is mostly located near the OT the process takes more than a day.
 Nonetheless, this underlining principle is not enough as it requires maximum storage capacity in a critical area like the OT where space is more critical for patient care.
 Secondly, it requires additional working hours by CSSD for products that may not be needed by the next day; and lastly it adds unnecessary transportation overhead.

 The model optimizes the logistic process by altering the afore-described principle and redesigning the process to improve product availability and reduce cost at the same time.
-Assumptions were made concerning outsourcing and he sterile nets only once a day with replenishment process completed on weekly basis involving three costs - transportation cost, OT storage cost, and instrument usage cost.
-The proposed model addresses two problem formulation settings.
+Assumptions were made concerning outsourcing and the sterile nets only once a day with replenishment process completed on weekly basis involving three costs - transportation cost, OT storage cost, and instrument usage cost.
+The proposed model addresses two problem formulation scenarios.

 (i) Deterministic optimization: sterile products can be delivered timely before surgery begins with the assumption that all surgeries and resulting sterile instrument net usage are predictable.
-The objective function resulting from this model requires minimizing the total cost by minimizing the number of transportation delivery for a given OT schedule considering the storage capacity at the OT.
+The objective function resulting from this model requires minimizing the total cost by reducing the number of transportation delivery for a given OT schedule considering the storage capacity at the OT.